kohii/smoothcsv3/README.md

 <details>
 <summary>If you cannot open the app because the developer cannot be verified</summary>

-1. Open `System Settings` app and go to `Security & Privacy`.
+1. Open the `System Settings` app and go to `Security & Privacy`.
-2. Click `Open Anyway` button.
+2. Click the `Open Anyway` button.

-If you cannot find the `Open Anyway` button, follow the steps below.
+If the `Open Anyway` button doesn't appear, follow these steps:

 1. Open the Terminal app.
-2. Run the following command.
+2. Run the following command:

 ```bash
 xattr -r -d com.apple.quarantine "/Applications/SmoothCSV 3.app"